Super Frequently Asked Questions

 - any debts that will continue after you’ve stopped working, such as your mortgage.

-The Association of Super Funds Australia (ASFA) has estimated that a comfortable retirement costs $42,764 a year for a single person and $60,264 a year for a couple*.
+The Association of Super Funds Australia (ASFA) has estimated that a comfortable retirement costs $44,412 a year for a single person aged 65 and $62,828 a year for a couple ages 65*.

 Super is specifically designed as a way of saving money for your retirement.
 Other than in a few exceptional circumstances, you can’t get hold of your super money until you reach retirement age or ‘preservation age’, which is determined by your year of birth.
-At 65 years you can get access to your money whether you’re working or not.
+If you’ve reached age 65 you can access your money whether you’re working or not.